Why Study History?

 History links well with many other subjects available at College, particularly Politics, Law, Sociology, Philosophy, Ethics & Religion, Classical Civilisation, Geography and Economics.

-Past field trips have included visits to Prague, Berlin, Austria and France as well as visits to sites of local interest, such as the Commandery, and attendance at lectures and conferences relating to exam topics, such as a visit to the Holocaust Centre in
+Past field trips have included visits to Paris as well as visits to sites of local interest, such as the Commandery and the Holocaust Centre in Nottinghamshire to hear testimonies of Holocaust survivors.

 Progression Opportunities